What Is Rejuran? Understanding Salmon DNA Skin Treatments

 Every Rejuran session at Heart Aesthetics Hobart begins with a consultation that examines your skin’s condition, movement, and underlying patterns of change.
 This isn’t just a checklist; it’s a clinical assessment that shapes your treatment plan.

 Once mapped out, your skin is cleansed, photographed, and numbed with a topical cream.
-Rejuran is then applied using ultra-fine needles at precise depths, delivering the polynucleotides evenly through the dermis.
+Rejuran is then delivered to the planned treatment areas using techniques suited to your skin type and treatment goals.
 A cooling mask may follow to ease redness and support early healing.

-Small, raised bumps or mild redness may appear after treatment.
-This is expected and typically resolves within 24 to 48 hours.
-To support recovery, avoid heat, makeup, or vigorous activity during the first two days.
+Small, raised bumps or mild redness may appear after treatment and often settle over the next one to two days, although in some cases they can last longer.
+To support recovery, you will usually be advised to avoid heat, makeup or vigorous activity during the first two days.

 What Does Rejuran Cost in Hobart?